azadeh-afzar/Kianic-Jekyll-Theme/english/_pages/index.md

 ---
 # About Kianic

-Kianic is a Theme for Jekyll static site generator.
+Kianic is a theme for Jekyll static site generator.
 It's a fork of excellent [**Halve Jekyll Theme**](https://taylantatli.github.io/Halve){:target="_blank"} which is not being maintained anymore.

 Kianic is a new design of Halve, with clean codebase and new features.